Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

 >NOTE: If you already have Chia version 1.3 or later installed, you can skip step 1.
 If you are running on the mainnet, be sure to run `chia configure -t true` to switch to testnet10.

-1. Clone the `main` branch from GitHub and install Chia:
+1. Clone the `latest` branch from GitHub and install Chia:

     a.
-Open a new PowerShell window as Administrator, create a new folder called `chia_main` (or something similar) and cd to it.
+Open a new PowerShell window as Administrator, create a new folder called `chia_latest` (or something similar) and cd to it.

     b.
-Run `git clone https://github.com/Chia-Network/chia-blockchain.git -b main --recurse-submodules` to clone Chia's main branch.
+Run `git clone https://github.com/Chia-Network/chia-blockchain.git -b latest --recurse-submodules` to clone Chia's `latest` branch.

     c.
 Run `cd chia-blockchain`.